-Medical malpractice is a huge concern for many practising physicians.
+Medical malpractice is a huge concern for many practicing physicians.
 In fact, around 13,000 medical malpractice claims were submitted in the UK in 2022/23, and figures suggest that the NHS gets sued every 40 minutes.
+Trusted and experienced medical malpractice lawyers can help guide you through these challenges and protect your career.

 These tips can help you avoid putting yourself at risk of being sued for mistakes you might make or have been accused of making.